catrincm/personal-website/content/project/accuracy/index.md

 ## Non-classical logics

+Suppose you're looking at a vaguely red wall and adopt the idea that it is neither true nor false that the wall is red.
+How should we then represent our uncertainty about the redness of the wall?
+Or more generally, what should your beliefs be like if the world is governed by some non-classical logic.

-[Robbie Williams](https://robert-williams.org/) has shown that quite generally the accuracy arguments apply when the world is governed by a non-classical logic.
-However, these require that we should assign a particular numerical value to the non-classical truth values, e.g. “neither”, and our degrees of belief are still given by numerical functions.
+[Robbie Williams](https://robert-williams.org/) has noted that the accuracy arguments apply in these settings if we assign a particular numerical value to the non-classical truth values, e.g. “neither”, and our degrees of belief are still given by numerical functions.
 I put some pressure on this and offer some alternative models.
 For such non-standard models of belief, then, the accuracy arguments need to be reconsidered.

 My current [draft available here](/publication/probability-and-non-classical-logics/).